DChen2024/mathy/docs/mathy.md

 and without order.
 If `k > n`, returns `0`.

 ### Warning
-Passing a negative signed integer to `n` or `k` may yield unexpected results due to implicit conversion.
+Passing a negative signed integer to `n` or `k` might yield unexpected results due to implicit conversion.

-This function may not be accurate for large values of `n`, even if the result is within the range of `uintmax_t`.
+This function might not be accurate for large values of `n`, even if the result is within the range of `uintmax_t`.
 - For `uint64_t`, this function is always accurate if `n <= 62`.

 ---